-- The student must first contact his/her instructor to question the disputed grade.
+- The student must first contact their instructor to question the disputed grade.
 This must be done in writing and must take place as soon as possible, but no later than 30 days after the end of the course in which the concern originated.
-The student may seek the support of his/her academic advisor, or other faculty person, in preparing this written communication.
+The student may seek the support of their academic advisor, or other faculty person, in preparing this written communication.

 - If the matter is not resolved, the student should arrange a meeting with the instructor to review the grade.
 If agreement is reached, the matter is settled.
 Otherwise, the student may proceed to Mediation.

 - Within 10 days of completing the initial steps, the student shall send a written request to the faculty member's chair, outlining the basis of the grade appeal and requesting a meeting.
 A copy of this communication must be provided to the instructor by the chair.
 The department chair will schedule a meeting with the student, chair, and instructor.
 If an agreement is reached at this level, the problem is resolved and no further action needs to be taken.
 If no agreement is reached, the student may elect to proceed to an appeal.
 In the event that the grade appeal is directed against the chair, the process proceeds without mediation directly to an appeal.